rasbt/reasoning-from-scratch/ch04/02_math500-inference-scaling-scripts/README.md

 | 1  | Baseline (chapter 3), greedy decoding        | Base      | 15.2%    | 10.1 min   |
 | 2  | Baseline (chapter 3), greedy decoding        | Reasoning | 48.2%    | 182.1 min  |
 | 3  | Chain-of-thought prompting ("CoT")           | Base      | 40.6%    | 84.5 min   |

+The accuracy values and runtimes shown in the table were computed on all 500 samples in the MATH-500 test set using a "cuda" GPU (DGX Spark).

 To run the experiment in row one, use: